-- Shape only depends on key space and lengths. - Does not depend on existing keys or insertion order. - Does not require rebalancing operations. - All operations have O(k) complexity where k is the length of the key.
+- Shape only depends on key space and lengths. - Does not depend on existing keys or insertion order. - Does not require rebalancing operations. - All operations have O(k) complexity where $\underline{k}$ is the length of the key. - The path to a leaf node represents the key of the leaf - Keys are stored implicitly and can be reconstructed from paths.